-Applications for Proposal Development Funding were due February 1, 2017, project applicant PI’s were notified of funding decisions by February 15, 2017.
 Proposal Development funding provides support during May and June of each year for awarded teams to develop the collaborative project idea and put together the Project Funding proposal.
-The Collaboratory anticipates funding two to five proposals per funding cycle.
+The Collaboratory anticipates funding up to four proposals per funding cycle.
 See the proposals that were funded in 2016 and 2017 on our Proposal Development Projects pages, click on the titles on the 2016 page to review samples of their original applications.
 Please note the budget links have been deactivated on the sample applications for confidentiality purposes.

 Funded teams will be required to submit a written report on their spring term work by July 15 of the funded year.
 If such is organized, team members will be required to attend one or two workshops related to collaboration during May/June as well as meetings that may be called by Collaboratory administration.